WebCabin/wcDocker/README.md

 * An option to enable/disable closing of all or individual window types.
 * A possible option of restricting the number of total windows created.
 * A possible option of restricting the total copies of the same window type.
+* Allow styling of window colors and other options.

 ****